epochstamp/INFO8003-1/README.md

 ## Public

-Feel free to challenge yourself over the proposed projects.
+Feel free to challenge yourself over the assignments and the project.
 We'll be glad to help you if you have some questions.

 ## Practical Informations